VincentPeters/gaze-detection/docs/ai_tracking.md

 ## 7. Additional Features ✅

-1. **Video Recording for Eye Contact** ✅
+1. **Media Capture for Eye Contact** ✅
-   - Automatically record short video clips when direct eye contact is detected.
+   - Automatically capture both screenshots and video clips when direct eye contact is detected.
-   - Implement a debounce mechanism to avoid recording too many videos of the same face.
+   - Implement separate debounce mechanisms for screenshots and videos to control capture frequency.
    - Use multithreading to handle video recording without affecting the main application performance.
-   - Save videos with timestamps and face identifiers for later analysis.
+   - Save media with timestamps and face identifiers for later analysis.
    - This feature is useful for:
      - Collecting training data for model improvement
      - Creating a record of engagement for analysis
      - Building attention-based interactive applications
      - Studying user behavior and attention patterns

+2. **Enhanced Video Recording** ✅
+   - Save videos in MP4 format for better compatibility and compression.
+   - Expand the face bounding box to capture more context around the face.
+   - Continue recording for a short time after eye contact is lost to create smoother videos.
+   - Use a queue-based approach to ensure all frames are captured properly.

 ---